Let your bread machine do the work for you with this quick and easy Portuguese Sweet Bread Loaves also known as Hawaiian Bread.

 - Remove the bread from the oven, and gently transfer it to a rack to cool.
 Cool completely before slicing.
 Store at room temperature.
 You may also freeze the loaves for freshness for about 30 days.

-The dough will be very sticky at first but will tighten up as the flour has more time to absorb the water.
-Wet dough also makes it easier for the yeast to rise and double in size over a drier dough so resist the urge to add more flour if the dough seems too sticky heading into the first rise.
+- The dough will be very sticky at first but will tighten up as the flour has more time to absorb the water.
+The wet dough also makes it easier for the yeast to rise and double in size over a drier dough so resist the urge to add more flour if the dough seems too sticky heading into the first rise.
 Also, if you prefer not to use milk, it may easily be substituted for water.